W.G. Pringle IV

 Audit

-For Spring's homepage bounce rate problem the process started with a UX audit of the entire site.
-While this is certainly looking at more than the single page in question, I was new to Spring and I needed to understand the site as a whole to deliver relevant insights that could potentially be carried through out the application.
+For Spring's homepage bounce rate problem, the process started with a UX audit of the entire site.
+While this involved looking at more than just the single page in question, I was new to Spring and needed to understand the site as a whole to deliver relevant insights that could potentially be carried throughout the application.

-The UX audit provided a critique of the homepage, noting mistakes in UX best practices and lack of content to tell the user just what Spring has to offer but just as importantly it also provided key information by defining personas and customer journeys as well as evaluating competitors.
+The UX audit provided a critique of the homepage, noting mistakes in UX best practices and a lack of content to inform users exactly what Spring has to offer.
+Just as importantly, it provided key information by defining personas and customer journeys, as well as evaluating competitors.

-I conducted a complete audit of the Spring product when I first came on board, this helped to better understand the impact a change on one page might have through out the rest of the site.
+Upon joining the team, I conducted a comprehensive audit of the Spring product.
+This helped me better understand how a change on one page might impact the rest of the site.

 Research

-Our UX researcher and I ran a series of qualitative tests on the homepage to help gauge the users understanding of Spring.
-It's my belief that a visitor needs to be able to understand what the product has to offer in a concise and compelling way in order to get them to take they next step and drive adoption.
+Our UX researcher and I conducted a series of qualitative tests on the homepage to gauge users' understanding of Spring.
+I believe that visitors need to understand what the product offers in a concise and compelling way to encourage them to take the next step and drive adoption.

-We found visitors were having a difficult time understanding the purpose of Spring.
-Above the fold there was only catchy and somewhat cryptic marketing blurbs which kept our marketing department happy but wasn't helping users.
-We followed our initial tests up with a series of bare bones comprehension tests which confirmed the copy of the page wasn't conveying the purpose of the product.
+We discovered that visitors were having difficulty understanding the purpose of Spring.
+Above the fold, there were only catchy but somewhat cryptic marketing blurbs, which kept our marketing department happy but didn't assist users.
+We followed our initial tests with a series of straightforward comprehension tests, which confirmed that the page's copy wasn't effectively conveying the product's purpose.

-Further more, the main call to action was cryptic as the button label didn't tell the user where they would be taken to.
-Combining these elements it was easy to empathize with the user's being confused.
+Furthermore, the main call to action was cryptic, as the button label didn't inform users where they would be taken.
+Considering these elements, it was easy to empathize with the users' confusion.

 Ideation